 To access the Clayton State Study Abroad Portal, students will be required to login with their Clayton State username and password credentials.

 All of the following documents are required for all participating study abroad students.
 Failure to complete these documents may be a dismissal from the program.

 South Korea Application Contract

-Applications are NOW open for enrollment.
+Sign-Up for South Korea!
 Login with your Clayton State login credentials to access the forms.

 The Application Contract is required for all participating study abroad students.
 Please read and review over this document carefully as this document will detail your program and Clayton State University’s policy and procedures.

 Students must apply FIRST before you are able to make a program payment.

 Sign-Up for the Program with the Application Contract

 The Course Selection Form helps to determine if the academic course meets a students graduation requirements and to aid students in better understanding how Financial Aid applies to study abroad.
 If a student chooses to Pay-Out-of-Pocket for their program, they are still required to meet with the Office of Financial Aid to understand how any and all aid distribution applies to students.
 If the academic course does NOT meet your academic requirements to graduate then please note that Financial Aid may not be able to cover the academic course tuition and fees.
 Please consult with the Office of Financial Aid to learn more.